 JC Travels: 24 Hours in Jakarta, Indonesia + Garuda Indonesia flight review

 Let me tell you, flying to Australia for Christmas is not cheap.
 This was my second trip back since moving and last time I went around April so the prices were rather reasonable and I got straight on a Qantas flight.
 This time though, not so much.
 I couldn’t believe how much the prices were higher, plus we were flying an odd route, into Sydney but out of Brisbane.
-So, we put off booking flights for ageeees, eventually we managed to find some reasonable flights but they were still extortionate – we were flying via Jakarta with Garuda Indonesia on the way out, and then on Singapore airlines via Singapore on the way back.
+Luckily the flight home wasn’t so bad and we ended up getting the shuttle to Brisbane Airport to go home so that no one was troubled dropping us off.
+We put off booking flights for ageeees, eventually we managed to find some reasonable flights but they were still extortionate – we were flying via Jakarta with Garuda Indonesia on the way out, and then on Singapore airlines via Singapore on the way back.

 Now, we were planning on doing it all in one on both legs – it is a horrible experience but it does mean that you get more time in Australia when you finally get there!
 Unfortunately, Garuda had other ideas and moved our first flight 24 hours earlier, but not the second.
 After struggling with our travel agency we decided to just accept this day move and have a night in Indonesia to split the journey.
 We would arrive in Jakarta at 5pm, then fly out at midnight the next day.